Cumberland deputies investigating attempted child abduction

 Abby's mother is vowing to never let that happen.

 "I'll be sitting on the front porch.
 I won't be sitting inside looking out the windows every couple of minutes.
-I will be proactively being outside," said Northrup.
+I will be proactively being outside," said Northrop.

 And she had a sobering message for other parents: "Know where your child is every second of the day."